XunzhiLi/EE-629-A/README.md

 * It's clear to see we can detect/classify 'Peach','Potato Red','Mango','Pineapple with a very high accuracy (97.68%), which means almost makes no mistake.
 * While the accuracy for 'Kiwi', 'Potato Red', 'Potato Sweet', 'Pineapple' is relative lower(77.81%).Because kiwi looks similar to Pineapple and 'Potato Red', 'Potato Sweet' look very semblable.
 * In addition, the model works very well on peppers in different colors(88.74%).
-9. :
-* It's clear to see we can detect/classify 'Peach','Potato Red','Mango','Pineapple with a very high accuracy (97.68%), which means almost makes no mistake.
-* While the accuracy for 'Kiwi', 'Potato Red', 'Potato Sweet', 'Pineapple' is relative lower(77.81%).Because kiwi looks similar to Pineapple and 'Potato Red', 'Potato Sweet' look very semblable.
-* In addition, the model works very well on peppers in different colors(88.74%).